Syati/express-sequelize-api/readme.md

 ```

-Access the access http://url:3000/docs/api with browser
+Access http://[your url]:3000/docs/api with browser

 ## Lib